heph2/sekai/README.md

 # Pek no sekai

-My home network and vps infrastructure, completely managed using nixos, terraform and flakes.
+My home network and vps infrastructure, completely managed using NixOS, terraform and flakes.
 It's almost completely declarative, including secrets management.

-## Terrafom and Terranix
+## Terraform and Terranix

-My VPSs are gently offered by GARR, as i'm a comp-sci student; and they're all created using terraform's openstack provider and terranix as a nix wrapper.
+My VPSs are gently offered by [GARR](https://cloud.garr.it/), as i'm a comp-sci student; and they're all created using terraform's openstack [provider](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs) nd [terranix](https://terranix.org/). as a nix wrapper.
-Thanks to terranix-openstack i can easily manage the creation of terraform resources thorugh nix and it's module system.
+Thanks to [terranix-openstack](https://github.com/heph2/terranix-openstack) i can easily manage the creation of terraform resources through nix and it's module system.

 ## Secrets